telstra/open-kilda/docs/design/solutions/pce-diverse-flows/pce-diverse-flows.md

 ## NB contract changes
 Request: add optional flow id, to make new flow diverse with.

-Response: diversity counters, for number of intersections by switch and by ISL in diversity flow group.

 ## DB changes
 Flow relation keeps `flow group` id as a property.